wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 And after receiving test WAN, continue to step 4.

+**Step 4:** Validator Registration

+The validator registration can be done visually using the community-developed [mywanwallet] (https://mywanwallet.io/#contracts) web wallet.
+You can also use script registration as follows.

-**Step 4:** Create a script file in path: `/home/YourUserName/.wanchain/validatorRegister.js`
+Create a script file in path: `/home/YourUserName/.wanchain/validatorRegister.js`

 ```
 //validatorRegister.js

-// If you want to register as a miner you can modify and use this script.
+// If you want to register as a validator you can modify and use this script.

 //-------INPUT PARAMS SHOULD BE REPLACED WITH YOURS--------------------